rasendubi/blog/content/blog/literate-config/index.md

 [real-code]: https://github.com/rasendubi/dotfiles/blob/34a0ff79678a1a10f6796e2e826537c096b081fd/README.org#flake

-Highlighted lines allows me to define inputs, configurations, packages, and overlays in other places.
+Highlighted lines allow me to define inputs, configurations, packages, and overlays in other places.

-Now for emacs I can write a single section that modifies all these parts:
+Now for Emacs, I can write a single section that modifies all these parts:
 ```org
 ** Emacs